I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

 So, this list is divided into two categories of martial arts, each category having varied arts within them.

-The first category is that of Striking Arts: These arts involve, primarily, strikes, kicks, punches, knee strikes, elbow strikes, head-butts; these techniques are designed to stop an attacker by causing trauma and disruption to flesh, internal organs, sense organs, bones, and joints; techniques cause lacerations, contusions, breakage, spasms, blindness, unconsciousness, nerve trauma and damage, and shut down body functions.
+The first category is that of Striking Arts: These arts involve, primarily: Strikes, kicks, punches, knee strikes, elbow strikes and head-butts; these techniques are designed to stop an attacker by causing trauma and disruption to the flesh, internal organs, sense organs, bones, and joints; techniques cause lacerations, contusions, breakage, spasms, blindness, unconsciousness, nerve trauma and damage, and shut down body functions.
 Defensive moves in Striking Arts include head and body movement (evasive techniques), blocks, and parries.
 Blocks involve stopping a weapon in motion, usually with the arm or leg.
 Parries re-direct a weapon using a riding movement and technique.
 Head and body movements are used to literally move the target so it won't get hit.

 It is important to note that Striking Arts involve some grappling and Grappling Arts involve some striking.
 Also, while Grappling Arts have a certain emphasis on being able to fight on the ground, you can use striking techniques when you and your opponent are on the ground.
 It should be said, too, that grappling techniques can be performed while standing.

 Having said that, the rationale in Striking Arts is that stand up striking takes less time and energy and involves more freedom of movement.
 Conversely, Grapplers have more control and are able to play a "game of chess", so to speak, with attackers.

 Now, on to the exploration of the various martial arts in these categories.